Click here to learn more.

 Bichons may be prone to eye conditions, such as cataracts, which may result in blindness as early as two years of age.

-Like most small dogs, Bichons can have very bad dental problems, so consult your veterinarian about a preventive care program, and don't treat dental disease lightly.
+dogs, Bichons can have very bad dental problems, so consult your veterinarian about a preventive care program, and don't treat dental disease lightly.
 Allergies are also a significant problem in the breed, with accompanying skin and ear problems, including secondary infections and hair loss.

 There are a number of other health conditions that may be partly genetic but for which there are no screening tests, including bladder stones and several autoimmune diseases, such as immune mediated hemolytic anemia.
 Primary ciliary dyskinesia, a congenital condition which affects the respiratory system is often misdiagnosed in Bichons.
 If your Bichon experiences a runny nose, coughing, constant respiratory infections, or even pneumonia, ask your veterinarian about this disease.